 The exact cause of autism is still unknown.
 However, research suggests there is no single cause but rather a combination of genetic and environmental factors which account for changes in brain development.

 Autism is part of the spectrum which is sometimes referred to as autism spectrum condition, or ASC.
 The word ‘spectrum’ is used because, whilst all people with autism share areas of difficulty, each person with autism is unique and their condition will affect them in different ways.

 - Social communication – difficulties understanding language, verbal and non-verbal.

-- Social interaction – difficulties expressing and reading their own and other people’s emotions.
+- Social interaction – difficulties expressing and reading other people’s emotions.

-- Social imagination – difficulties understanding and predicting the world around them.
+- Social imagination – difficulties understanding and predicting the world.

 - Restricted and Repetitive Patterns of Behaviour – following routines and patterns.

-- Sensory processing – people with autism can be hyper-sensitive or hypo-sensitive which can cause anxiety.
+- Sensory processing – hyper-sensitivity or hypo-sensitivity can cause anxiety.